Hastings: Hastings and the sea

-The extensive development meant that a large transient work-force was required.
-Many of the people coming in to Hastings at this time, settled on some waste-ground to the west of the main town called the America Ground.
-This land, originally a shingle spit created by the great storm of 1287, was declared to be Crown Property after an inquiry held at Battle during 1827 and the land was cleared in preparation for the development of this area of land by Patrick Francis Robertson.
+Such extensive development needed a large transient workforce.
+Many of the people coming into Hastings at this time settled on some waste-ground to the west of the main town called the America Ground.
+This land, originally a shingle spit created by the great storm of 1287, was declared to be Crown Property after an inquiry held at Battle during 1827 and the land was cleared in preparation for the development of this area of land by Patrick Robertson.

 Like many coastal towns, the population of Hastings grew significantly as a result of the construction of railway links and the fashionable growth of seaside holidays during the Victorian era.
 In 1801, its population was a mere 3,175; by 1831, it had reached over ten thousand; by 1891, it was almost sixty thousand.

 The last harbour project began in 1896, but this also failed when structural problems and rising costs exhausted all the available funds.
 Today a fractured seawall is all that remains of what might have become a magnificent harbour.
-In 1897, the foundation stone was laid on a large concrete structure, but there was insufficient money to complete the work and the "Harbour arm" remains uncompleted.
-It was later partially blown up to discourage possible use by German invasion forces during World War II.
+In 1897, the foundation stone was laid on a large concrete structure, but there was insufficient money to complete the work and the "Harbour Arm" remains uncompleted.
+In fact, during World War II, it was partly blown up to discourage possible use by German invasion forces.

-Between 1903 and 1919 Fred Judge FRPS photographed many of the towns events and disasters.
+Between 1903 and 1919 Fred Judge FRPS photographed many of the town's events and disasters.
 These included storms, the first tram, visit of the Lord Mayor of London, Hastings Marathon Race and the pier fire of 1917.
 Many of these images were produced as picture postcards by the British Postcard manufacturer he founded now known as Judges Postcards.

+The German submarine U-118 was towed loose in a storm in the early morning of 15 April 1919 and ran aground on the beach at Hastings in Sussex at approximately 00:45, directly in front of the Queens Hotel.
+The wreck was an attraction until it was dismantled in 1921.

 In the 1930s, the town underwent some rejuvenation.
 Seaside resorts were starting to go out of fashion, Hastings perhaps more than most.
 The town council set about a huge rebuilding project, among which the promenade was rebuilt, and an Olympic-size bathing pool was erected.
 The latter, regarded in its day as one of the best open-air swimming and diving complexes in Europe, later became a holiday camp before closing in 1986.
-It was demolished, but the area is still known by locals as "The Old Bathing Pool".

-The 2001 census reported over 85,000 inhabitants.
+It was demolished, but the area is still known by locals as "the Old Bathing Pool".
+The 2021 census reported 91,497 inhabitants.